HL7/fhircast-docs/input/pagecontent/3-2-2-Heartbeat.md

 ### Example

-An example heartbeat event is indicated below.
+An example Heartbeat.html event is indicated below.

 ````json
 {